nuslds/storytelling/part2.md

 This goes back to the question of crafting stories that are relatable to your audience, engages them, and can be seen from their own perspective or lived experiences.

+References: Jenkins, H. (2009).
+Revenge of the Origami Unicorn: The remaining four principles of transmedia storytelling.
+Retrieved from: http://henryjenkins.org/blog/2009/12/revenge_of_the_origami_unicorn.html

 Previous Section: [Components of a story](part1.md)

 Next Section: [Creating your own story](part3.md)